jmalla588/VandyHacks/README.md

 ###Step 2: Amazon EC2 and Convolutional Neural Network

-Once our video stream was on the internet and available, we created an *Amazon EC2 instance* which is capable of intensive GPU related calculations.
+Once our video stream was on the internet and available, we used an Amazon EC2 GPU instance for access to CUDA and CUDNN framework.
 Like actually, that stuff is reeeeal nifty.
-We used our EC2 instance in conjunction with a *deep learning framework known as TensorFlow*, and it allowed us to quickly *process frames from our video stream and detect the various objects present in said frames*.
-We used specifically created a python script to parse the stream and save frames for further analysis - these frames then were sent through the TensorFlow framework.
+We used our EC2 instance in conjunction with Google's *deep learning framework known as TensorFlow*, to quickly *process frames from our video stream (capable of 60 fps using NVIDIA's CUDNN) and detect the various objects present in said frames*.
+We created a python script to parse the stream with OpenCV and then these frames were sent through the pre-trained Inception model.

 ####Relevant files, services, & credits (thanks for providing us with stuff!):
-TensorFlow framework (classify_image.py), Amazon EC2, python3, random people on stack overflow
+TensorFlow (GoogLeNet), Amazon EC2 AWS instance, python3, random people on stack overflow

 ###Step 3: GroupMe Bot?